spjuhel/BoARIO/README.rst

 Acknowledgements
 ------------------

-I would like to thank Vincent Viguie, Fabio D'Andrea my PhD supervisors as well as Célian Colon and Alessio Ciulo for their inputs during the model implementation.
+I would like to thank Vincent Viguie, Fabio D'Andrea my PhD supervisors as well as Célian Colon, Alessio Ciulo and Adrien Delahais for their inputs during the model implementation.